neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 ### Deploy Multiple Models on the Same System

 Some deployment scenarios will require running multiple instances of DeepSparse on a single machine.
-DeepSparse includes a concepts called Context.
+DeepSparse includes a concept called Context.
 Contexts can be used to run multiple models with the same scheduler, enabling DeepSparse to manage the resources of the system effectively, keeping engines that are running different models from fighting over resources.

-Let's create an example with multiple sentiment analysis Pipelines, one with batch size 1 (for maximum latency) and one with batch size 32 (for maximum throughput).
+To create an example with multiple sentiment analysis Pipelines, one with batch size 1 (for maximum latency) and one with batch size 32 (for maximum throughput):

 ```python
 from concurrent.futures import ThreadPoolExecutor